READI FAQs for South Bend – Elkhart Regional Award

-Regions were required to submit a regional development plan (RDP) for consideration of READI funding.
+Regions were required to submit a regional development plan (RDP) to the IEDC for consideration of receiving a regional READI award.
 The South Bend – Elkhart region’s RDP was not created overnight, nor as a reactionary response to the READI funding announcement.
 The community vision and strategies laid out in the plan are the culmination of thoughtful planning process that began in 2016 and was refreshed in 2021, as a response to the COVID-19 pandemic.
-This plan will execute on the region’s vision to be the talent and economic region of choice in the Midwest by gaining resources that increase the size and capacity of the talent pool and enhance the quality of place.
+This plan executes on the region’s vision to be the talent and economic region of choice in the Midwest by gaining resources that increase the size and capacity of the talent pool and enhance the quality of place.
 The RDP is built on the work of public and private entities throughout the three Indiana counties in our region.

 Why is the South Bend – Elkhart Regional Partnership involved?

 As the only regional economic development organization in the three counties, the South Bend – Elkhart Regional Partnership was engaged to administer the regional work on behalf of the RDA.